sashafr/hilt-2016/course/python.md

 # NER + Geocoding

-Now that we've spent some time experimenting with tools designed for an interpretive, hand-crafted mode of GIS work, let's move to the other end of the spectrum and work with some larger data sets.
 As a test project, we're going to be extracting "toponyms" - place references - from novels.
 It would take weeks or months to do this by hand - we'd have to read the entire novel, highlight each of the place references by hand, and then manually everything into some kind of database at the end.

 Instead, we're going to use a piece of software called the Stanford Named Entity Recognizer to automatically pick out words or phrases in a text that are proper names.
 Then, we'll write a simple Python script that passes the extracted toponyms through a geocoding API, which takes the raw location names and converts them into latitude / longitude points that can be plotted on a map.